 A mast cell stabilizer.

-14. Where is cromolyn sodium effective in preventing and how?
+14. Where and how is cromolyn sodium effective?

 15. What is the most commonly reported side effect of cromolyn sodium?

-Reduction in sickling possibly due to blocking of calcium-activated potassium channels that cause erythrocyte dehydration.
+It may reduce sickling by blocking calcium-activated potassium channels, which cause erythrocyte dehydration.

-17. How long does the clinical application of Cromolyn Sodium take to improve a patient’s symptoms?
+17. How long does it take for the clinical application of cromolyn sodium to improve symptoms?

-It may take 2-4 weeks for improvement in patient’s symptoms.
+It may take 2-4 weeks for noticeable improvement in symptoms.

 18. What is the usual dose of nebulized cromolyn sodium?